 - Be less accepting of doing things the way they have always been done so you can look for ways to complete tasks more efficiently and/or effectively.

-- Do less of the work someone else should be doing so you can get better at the work only you can do.
+- Doing less of the work someone else should be doing so you can get better at the work only you can do.

 - Do less checks of your email during the day and have a better plan for managing them when you do check it.